MasteryEducation/SecuritiesExamsMastery.ca/content/csc/16/3/index.md

 - [ ] They eliminate the need for diversification
 - [ ] They guarantee higher performance than non-ESG portfolios

-> **Explanation:** ESG integration has gained prominence as clients and regulators place more weight on responsible investing practices.
+> **Explanation:**( ESG integration has gained prominence as clients and regulators place more weight on responsible investing practices.)

----

 ### Which Canadian regulatory body emphasizes client-focused reforms that affect IPS requirements?
 - [ ] Office of the Superintendent of Financial Institutions (OSFI)